Creating a Good Foundation

 Not So Much a Method, but an Approach

-However, when I was first learning, the approach used and proclaimed to be the best was a mixture of exercises and drills and easily attainable pieces that reinforces the concepts and techniques that were being taught.
-That is be far the approach that I like and employ when teaching.
-Nobody wants to learn guitar by dry dull rote (The Free Dictionary defines “learning by rote” as to use repetition to memorize something, as opposed to acquiring a full or robust comprehension of it).
+However, when I was first learning, the approach used and proclaimed to be the best was a mixture of exercises and drills and easily attainable pieces that reinforced the concepts and techniques that were being taught.
+That is by far the approach that I like and employ when teaching.
+Nobody wants to learn guitar by dry dull rote (The Free Dictionary defines “learning by rote” as using repetition to memorize something, as opposed to acquiring a full or robust comprehension of it).
 Students want to play beautiful repertoire.
 That’s why they picked up the guitar in the first place.
-By giving the student attenable pieces to play, you give them an exciting path to the technique required to play beautifully.
-By the way I’m still learning, you will always be learning.
+By giving students attainable pieces to play, you give them an exciting path to the technique required to play beautifully.
+By the way, I’m still learning, you will always be learning.

-You have probably heard the expression, “Don’t make a mountain out of a mole hill.”
-I have a saying that I like, “Mountains are made out of little mole hills.”
-That’s all they are and if you address one mole hill at a time, eventually, you will climb the mountain.
-Learning the technique, practicing the exercise, and playing a piece of music that enforces the technique, seems to me, the best pathway to success.
+You have probably heard the expression, “Don’t make a mountain out of a molehill.”
+I have a saying that I like, “Mountains are made out of little molehills.”
+That’s all they are and if you address one-mole hill at a time, eventually, you will climb the mountain.
+Learning the technique, practicing the exercise, and playing a piece of music that enforces the technique, seem to be, the best pathway to success.

 If you like this blog post, you should sign up for the monthly newsletter and consider sharing it.